OCCIRF/OpenCloudComputingIncidentResponseFramework/examples/incidentClassification.md

 # Incident classification
-To handle and escalate an incident properly the incident has to classified.
+To handle and escalate an incident properly the incident has to be classified.
 This classification should be done in a way where all involved parties are on the same page.
 In ITIL (ITIL Service Operation - Incident Management) and the ISO/IEC 20000 a product of the impact and the urgency should be used.
 This product is then the priority or severity of the incident.